ajot/alfred-show-me-the-klout/README.md

-# What is "Show me the Klout"?
+alfred-show-me-the-klout# What is "Show me the Klout"?
 "Show me the Klout" is an [Alfred](http://www.alfredapp.com/) extension built using Python, that provides a quick way to know if someone is worth following on Twitter by providing critical information like their [Klout](http://klout.com) score, what's their follow vs following ratio, when did they join Twitter, number of followers, number of followings - all with a hit of a keystroke through the power of Alfred.
 It displays this info via a Growl notification.

 ## What is Alfred?